 As part of customer vulnerability commitments, DNOs must maintain the accuracy of the Priority Service Register (PSR), which is used to identify customers' requiring additional support during an outage.
 This dictates regular contact with customers registered on the PSR database.
 Increased communication and focussed awareness campaigns have seen a significant acceleration in the amount of priority service registrations and the Electricity North West register currently contains over 844,000 records.
-The register requires enormous human effort to manage, and it is recognised that emerging technologies could provide a more efficient method to maintain the accuracy of our records.
+The register requires a large amount of resource to manage, and it is recognised that emerging technologies could provide a more efficient method to maintain the accuracy of our records.